gazebosim/gz-transport/docs/services/services.rst

 Oneway requester
 ================

-This case is similiar to the oneway service provider.
+This case is similar to the oneway service provider.
 This code can be used for requesting a service that does not need a response back.
 We don't need any output parameters in this case nor we have to wait for the response.